 Updates on the grants may be announced on the ESPR website.

 1. DOWNLOAD the Educational Grants Application Form.
 Print the form, fill it appropriately and sign it.

 2. Please provide a signed dated letter from your training supervisor/director/head of department confirming your current training status or position.

 3. Scan the application form and the letter confirming your training status/position and email both to firstname.lastname@example.org with the heading “Educational grant application for ECPR”.

-4. The ESPR education committee will consider the applications after the closing
+4. The ESPR education committee will consider the applications after the closing date.

 Exchange programme for Pediatric Radiology Fellowships

 The need to attract, train and help qualify young radiologists to render confident practice of the diverse multimodality age focussed subspeciality imaging has never been more important.
-This has prompted the European Society of Radiology (ESR) and the European Society of Paediatric Radiology (ESPR) to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in paediatric imaging.
+This has prompted the European Society of Radiology (ESR) and the European Society of Paediatric Radiology (ESPR) to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in paediatric radiology.